Protean eGov Technologies: Formation of NSDL e-Governance Infrastructure Ltd.

 In 2012, NSDL transferred its depository business, including services under the Depositories Act, to its former subsidiary, NSDL Depository Limited.
 Later that year, in December, NSDL rebranded as NSDL e-Governance Infrastructure Limited as part of this business restructuring.
 The company was subsequently rebranded again as Protean eGov Technologies Limited to reflect its broader focus on IT services and expansion into new areas.
 The company is backed by the National Stock Exchange (NSE), Industrial Development Bank of India (IDBI), and Unit Trust of India (UTI), with shareholders including banks like Canara Bank, HSBC, Citicorp Finance India, Standard Chartered Bank, Mauritius-based fund Soach Global, State Bank of India, Union Bank of India, and Deutsche Bank AG.

-In 2015, the company developed the education loan portal Vidyalakshmi, which listed 34 banks and 86 loan schemes by 2018.

-The company also diversified into e-sign service and was shortlisted as the GSP (GST Suvidha Provider) by GSTN (GST Network) in 2017.
-In 2018, IDBI Bank sold its entire 30% stake to IIFL Wealth Management.
-In 2020, it expanded its operations by establishing a wholly owned subsidiary, Protean Account Aggregator Limited.

 Rebranding to Protean eGov Technologies Limited

 In 2021, the company rebranded itself to Protean eGov Technologies Limited and launched its subsidiary, Protean InfoSec Services Limited.
 In 2023, Protean received approval from the Reserve Bank of India (RBI) to operate as an Account Aggregator (AA).

 The company expanded its operations into the digital commerce sector by joining the Open Network for Digital Commerce (ONDC) and launched a marketplace called Rise with Protean, which focuses on APIs, microservices, and related areas.
 In April 2024, 360 One WAM (formerly IIFL Wealth Management) sold a 5.3% stake in Protean through open-market transactions.

-In July 2024, Protean launched eSignPro, a digital signature and stamping tool for digital transactions.

-In August 2024, Standard Chartered divested a 3.09% equity stake in the company through a block deal valued at ₹236 crore.
-The company also formed a partnership with Grameen Foundation for Social Impact (GFSI) to enhance access to financial services for underserved communities, particularly women and marginalized groups.

-In September 2024, Protean announced its bid for the Income Tax Department of India's PAN 2.0 project.
-This initiative by the IT Department aimed to create, manage, and maintain the PAN database as well as consolidate PAN and Tax Deduction and Collection Account Number (TAN) services.

-In the same year, PayNearby entered into a partnership with Protean to develop a credit marketplace for borrowers, including small business owners, under the ONDC.
+Protean finished its initial public offering (IPO) in November 2023 and was added to the BSE and NSE.